TGDivy/TGDivy/README.md

 ## Quote of the Day

-> The most creative act you will ever undertake is the act of creating yourself. ~ Deepak Chopra
+> The most creative act you will eve

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )